Edwin D. Kilbourne

 As one of the country's leaders in biomedical science during the latter 20th century, Kilbourne was elected to the National Academy of Sciences, the Association of American Physicians and the American Philosophical Society.
-Kilbourne has served on advisory committees to the National Institutes of Health, the Centers for Disease Control and Prevention and the Center for Biologics Evaluation and Research of the FDA.
+Kilbourne served on advisory committees to the National Institutes of Health, the Centers for Disease Control and Prevention and the Center for Biologics Evaluation and Research of the FDA.
 In the late 1970s he developed and chaired a series of published workshops on influenza for the NIH.
-He has also worked with the pharmaceutical industry in the development and trials of a new, experimental influenza vaccine.
+He also worked with the pharmaceutical industry in the development and trials of a new, experimental influenza vaccine.

-Kilbourne has also had a lifelong interest in non-scientific writing and has published humorous verses and essays in magazines for the general public.
-These have been inspired by whimsical news items gleaned from the press - most of them dealing with the often bizarre mating habits of sub-human species.
+Kilbourne also had a lifelong interest in non-scientific writing and has published humorous verses and essays in magazines for the general public.
+These were inspired by whimsical news items gleaned from the press - most of them dealing with the often bizarre mating habits of sub-human species.
 They all meet together in Strategies of Sex, a work of humorous poetry published in 2005.